 The Contracts Management Guide was first released on the web in October, 2004.
 TBPC posted it to its website and it then became the official guideline as intended under Chapter 2262, Tex Gov’t Code.

-Under Chapter 2262, Tex Gov’t Code, the Contract Advisory Team reviews agencies’ solicitations for contracts with a value of $5 million or greater, prepares recommendations to the CPA on revisions to the statewide Contract Management Guide and on CPA’s oversight of the training of the state’s contract managers.
-The solicitations reviewed by the Team are submitted by virtually every state agency, with a few statutory exceptions.
-The Team was created by the Legislature in 2001 and, pursuant to §2262.011, Tex Gov’t Code, the CPA is now lead member.
-The Team does not attend any open meetings of any agencies or review or make any recommendations on any proposed contracts prior to award or signature.
-Members of the Team are the CPA, the DIR, the HHSC the Governor’s Office, the TFC, and one small state agency with technical assistance by the LBB and the SAO.
-The OAG provides legal assistance to the CAT.
+Under Chapter 2262, Tex Gov’t Code, the Contract Advisory Team (CAT) reviews agencies’ solicitations for contracts with a value of $5 million or greater, prepares recommendations to the CPA on revisions to the statewide Contract Management Guide and on CPA’s oversight of the training of the state’s contract managers.
+The solicitations reviewed by the CAT are submitted by virtually every state agency, with a few statutory exceptions.
+The CAT was created by the Legislature in 2001 and, pursuant to §2262.011, Tex Gov’t Code, the CPA is now lead member.
+The CAT does not attend any open meetings of any agencies or review or make any recommendations on any proposed contracts prior to award or signature.
+Members of the Team are the CPA, the DIR, the HHSC, the Governor’s Office, and the TFC.
+The Legislative Budget Board and the State Auditor’s Office provide technical assistance while the Office of Attorney General provides legal assistance to the CAT.

 Pursuant to §§2155.086 & 2155.87, Tex Gov’t Code, a quorum of the Statewide Procurement Advisory Council must attend open meetings conducted by the chief clerk of the CPA in which he/she makes certain contract awards with a value of $100,000 or more over the life of the contract and are evaluated wholly or partially on best value factors other than cost on behalf of the Statewide Procurement Division (SPD) of the CPA.
 In the meetings, the Council may make recommendations on proposed procurements, recommendations designed to increase the cost savings, efficiency and other benefits to the state of consolidation of state procurement through SPD.
 Members of the Council are the DIR, the LBB, the TFC and the Governor’s Office.

 The CAT will review the solicitation document(s) from a contract management and best practices perspective.
 In the course of the review, the CAT provides recommendations, identifies risks and offers risk mitigations within thirty (30) days of receipt.
-If the agency does not receive a response from the CAT within thirty (30) calendar days of initial receipt of the solicitation document(s), the agency may proceed with posting the solicitation.
+If the agency does not receive a response from the CAT within thirty (30) calendar days of initial receipt of the solicitation document(s), the agency may not proceed with posting the solicitation.
+Publishing a solicitation without receiving a letter from CAT may result in an audit finding.

 As required by TX Govt’ Code 2262.101 one of CAT’s responsibilities is to review any findings or recommendations made by the state auditor, including those made under Section 2262.052(b), regarding a state agency's compliance with the contract management guide.